UPPMAX/HPC-python/docs/day3/batch-new.rst

    .. tab:: HPC2N

         Short serial example for running on Kebnekaise.
-Loading SciPy-bundle/2023.07, Python/3.11.3, matplotlib/3.7.2 + using any Python packages you have installed yourself with virtual environment.
+We are loading Python 3.11.5 and a compatible SciPy-bundle and Python-bundle-PyPi.
+This gives us access to packages like scipy, numpy, pandas, seaborn.
+PyTorch and matplotlib are their own modules and are available for most Python versions.
+PyTorch requires you to also load OpenMPI.

+        The important thing is to load the SAME modules you used in the virtual environment you have installed the needed packages in.

         .. code-block:: bash